Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`bool` | true if the approval was successful, false otherwise
 ### approve
-Bulk approves the usage of addresses at the given ERC20 addresses The lengths of the inputs must match because the arrays are paired by index
+bulk approves the usage of addresses at the given ERC20 addresses.

+> the lengths of the inputs must match because the arrays are paired by index

 #### Declaration